-Nikkor’s full-frame lenses are compatible with smaller crop cameras (DX format) with a corresponding increase in focal length.
-Actually what happens is that smaller DX format cameras use only the center portion of the image coming through a lens.
-It appears as if the image has been zoomed.
+Nikkor’s full-frame lenses are compatible with smaller crop cameras (DX-format) with a corresponding increase in focal length.
+Actually what happens is that smaller DX-format cameras use only the center portion of the image coming through a lens.
+It appears as if the image has been zoomed in.
 That has the same effect as increasing the focal length.

 The lens has four stops of image stabilization compensation in “Normal IS Mode.”
 This lens has yet another stabilization mode (IS II).
 IS II image stabilization on Canon lenses works in this way.

 Norma Image Stabilization (IS) works by compensating for any involuntary hand movements at the very moment when the image is made.
 This works for both vertical and horizontal hand movements.
 But what if your hands are deliberately moving horizontally?
 Such as when you are trying to pan with a moving subject?

 In situations like this, the lens automatically switches to the second image stabilization mode.
 This mode automatically detects when the camera is being panned and does not attempt to ‘stabilize’ the horizontal movement.